 November 27, 2022 Update – After a two-week pause following the expiration of their latest Craigslist ad, the seller of this 1955 Jaguar XK140 we’ve been tracking the sale of for nearly two years posted a fresh listing.
 In it, the pictures, description, and $125,000 asking price all remain the same.

-November 4, 2022, Update – While this “Classifind” expired recently, given the seller’s past history we suspect may not actually be sold yet.
-For now, we’re labeling this ride “Sold?”
-However, we will keep an eye out for an updated listing.
-In the interim, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.
+November 4, 2022, Update – While this “Classifind” expired recently, given the seller’s history, we suspect it may not actually be sold yet.
+We’re labeling this ride “Sold?” unless we come across a replacement listing.

 September 28, 2022 Update – After apparently enjoying the car for another year, this restored 1955 Jaguar XK140 Roadster we’ve been tracking the sale of since February 2021 is back on the market again.
 This time, the seller increased their asking price by $10,000 from $115,000 to $125,000.
 The market for these cars in the past year has increased, and as such, the seller’s increase reflects the overall market trend.

 January 14, 2022 Update – While this “Classifind” expired recently, given the seller’s history, we suspect may not actually be sold yet.
 We’re labeling this ride “Sold?” until we come across a new listing.

 December 8, 2021 Update – The Internet and Guys With Rides Never Forget.
 After an additional four-month hiatus following the expiration of their last listing, the private seller of this frame-off restored 1955 Jaguar XK140 just posted a fresh ad with only one dollar as the asking price.
 We think it’s safe to assume the real ask remains at the $115,000 level.